ArjitSaxena31/Elearning-platform/README.md

 📂 Project Structure
 E-Learning-Platform/

-│
-├── frontend/    # React application (UI/UX for students)
-├── backend/     # API, database, and server logic
-└── README.md    # Documentation and setup guide
+frontend/    # React application (UI/UX for students) backend/     # API, database, and server logic README.md    # Documentation and setup guide

+🖥️ How to Open

+Download the project

+Click on the green Code button (top-right) → Download ZIP

+Extract the ZIP file on your system

+Open in VS Code

+Launch Visual Studio Code

+Go to File → Open Folder → select the extracted project folder

+Navigate to Backend

+cd backend

+Run the Project

+npm run dev

+The server will start, and you can access the platform in your browser. 🎉